Amiens Cathedral in the French City is well worth a visit!

 Floating in the barge past the islands in the channel is like a peaceful meditation and well worth a visit!

-Other points of interests besides the Amiens cathedral
+Other points of interest besides the Amiens cathedral

 - get lost in the museum of the famous science fiction writer Jules Verne